thehappycheese/homogeneous-segmentation/readme.md

 # HS - Homogeneous Segmentation <!-- omit in toc -->

+Methods for homogenous segmentation of linear spatial data, such as pavement performance indicators and traffic volumes.
+THis python package contains one of the three original methods in the R package named HS; the spatial heterogeneity based method.
+The original R package also implemented the cumulative difference approach, and a method to minimization coefficient of variation.

 - [1.
 Introduction](#1-introduction)
   - [1.1.
 Project Status](#11-project-status)
   - [1.2.
 Background](#12-background)